Tufte-LaTeX/tufte-latex/README.txt

  pdflatex sample-handout
  pdflatex sample-handout

-The result should look like sample.pdf.
+The result should look like sample-handout.pdf.

 == Troubleshooting